201190024/BioEmoDetector/READMEN.md

 4. Run the main prediction script:
 `python src/Prediction.py`

-5. After running the command, you will find the results saved to `Results.txt`, providing predictions for each model selected and the majority voting results.
+5. After running the command, you will find the results saved to `Results.txt`, providing predictions for each model selected and the majority voting results